 Specially marked food service envelopes are available for use by parents when sending money to the school.
 The envelope should be marked with the student's name, grade level, and the amount enclosed.
 Parents are strongly encouraged to continually monitor their child's meal account balance.
-When a student's meal account is depleted, the District will notify the Parent via phone message and with letters given to students at the point of sale.
-The student will be allowed to continue purchasing meals for up to three days, and the District will present the parent with a schedule of repayment for any outstanding account balance.
-If the District is unable to work out an agreement with the student's parent on replenishment of the student's meal account and payment of any outstanding balance, the student will receive an alternate meal.
+When a student's meal account is depleted, the District will notify the parents via phone-message and with letters given to students at the point of sale of the outstanding account balance amount.
+If parents do not send payment for the outstanding account balance the student will receive an alternate meal.
+The student will be allowed to continue purchasing meals for up to two days.
 Ala Carte items may not be charged.